betsysavage/RemoteWorkAnalysis/README.md

 * A jupyter notebook was then used to create data frames for each of these tables, and then exported these data frames into their own csv files.
-* Using pgAdmin 4, PostgreSQL schemas were developed to create the database.
-The following SQL tables were created.

-* A jupyter notebook was then used to create data frames for each of these tables, and then exported these data frames into their own csv files.
 * Using pgAdmin 4, PostgreSQL [schemas](AWS/remote_work_db_schema.sql) were developed to create the database structure.
 * Using Amazon Web services (AWS) and RDS, each csv was loaded into an S3 bucket.
 An engine was created to connect to AWS using a [Colab](AWS/remoteworking_rds_setup.ipynb) notebook.
 From there the csv files were written into postgres SQL.
 The following tables were created in the “RemoteWorking” database.